AdobeDocs/experience-manager-cloud-service.en/help/assets/organize-assets.md

 >[!NOTE]
 >
 >You can sort the tags structure while creating smart tags as well as when applying search filters using the tags predicate.
+>
+>The sort tags feature is available in prerelease channel.
+See [Prerelease Channel documentation](/help/release-notes/prerelease.md#enable-prerelease) for information to enable the feature for your environment.

 For more information, see the following articles: